kevinsbarnard/m3-download/README.md

   -c CONFIG, --config CONFIG
                         Config path
-  -d, --descendants     Flag to include descendants in digest
+  -d, --descendants     Flag to include descendants in digest -a, --all             Flag to include all other observations for each imaged moment in digest
 ```

 This will write a file `[concept]_digest.json` with the corresponding observations with valid images.